joejohnferrolino/chronoslack/README.md

 # Slack Logging Notification
-This package will be sent logging notification on slack.
+This package will be sent logging notification on slack and browser platform detection

 ## Source
 ||URL|